PanyiDong/InsurAutoML/README.md

 >
 > 5. deal with imbalance data: use over-/under-sampling methods to balance the dataset, some of the available methods: Tome kLink, One Sided Selection (OSS), Smote, etc.
 >
-> 6. feature selection: PCA, AFFS, etc. And some models from sklearn/autosklearn will be applied.
+> 6. feature selection: PCA, AFFS, etc. And some models from sklearn will be applied.
 >
 > 7. apply `ray.tune` (with plentiful search algorithms and search schedulers) to create a pipeline of AutoML workflow.
 Consider the methods as a hyperparameter, and create a hyperparameter space, where we can find the optimal ML workflow.
 Only supervised classification/regression models supported.